 IFRS 2 Share-Based Payment has been amended by IASB to improving consistency and resolve some long-standing ambiguities in share-based payment accounting.
 The amendments cover three accounting areas: i) measurement of cash-settled share-based payments, ii) classification of share-based payments settled net of tax withholdings; and iii) accounting for modification of a share-based payment from cash-settled to equity-settled.
 Also, same approach has been adopted for the measurement of cash-settled share-based payments as equity-settled share-based payments.
 If certain conditions are met, share-based payments settled net of tax withholdings are accounted for as equity-settled share-based payments.
 The amendments are effective for periods beginning on or after 1 January 2018, with earlier application permitted.
-The Group is in the process of assessing the impact of the amendment on consolidated financial position or performance of the Group.
+The Group does not expect that application of these amendments to IFRS 2 will have significant impact on its financial statements.

-Notes to the Consolidated Financial Statements As at and for the year ended 31 December 2016
+Notes to the Consolidated Financial Statements As at and for the year ended 31 December 2017